Page last updated August 2021

-There are requirements in the Food Standards Code for food labels to include the total amount of sugars in the
+The Australia New Zealand Food Standards Code (the Code) includes requirements for food labels to include the total amount of sugars in the nutrition information panel.

-Total sugars is sugar that is naturally present in the food as well as sugar that has been added as an ingredient.
+Total sugars includes sugar that is naturally present in the food and sugar that has been added as an ingredient.

-There are also requirements for 'reduced sugar', 'x% sugar free', 'no added sugar' and 'unsweetened' claims.
+There are also requirements for claims such as 'reduced sugar', 'x% sugar free', 'no added sugar' and 'unsweetened'.

 Review of added sugars labelling

 In response to a request from the Australia and New Zealand Ministerial Forum on Food Regulation (now the Food Ministers' Meeting), FSANZ is reviewing nutrition labelling for added sugars.